bucketplus/ca-control-api-nodejs/Readme.md

 * `ca.uploadOutputFiles(localFolderPath, bucketUrl)` - uploads all the files from a specified local folder to the cloud output folder. *Coming Soon*

+### Handling File output

+* `ca.sendReportFile(fileStream)` - If client requested filestream via webhook or to directly process it, developer can use this function to send filestream and EfficientActions system will handle the rest.

 ### Lifecycle Updates